33 of the Best Summer Jobs for Teens

 If you can make something that’s beautiful or useful, you’ve got yourself a job opportunity.
 And be sure to read our guide to starting a freelance business for more info on pricing and making a profit.

-How to get these jobs: You’re creating your own job, so the big hurdle here is promotion.
+How to get these summer jobs: You’re creating your own job, so the big hurdle here is promotion.
 Tell your friends and family, post your work to social media sites and continue to promote your efforts every day.

 5. T-Shirt Designer